citp/privacy-policy-historical/c/ca/car/careerstructure.com.md

-> *The following text is extracted and transformed from the careerstructure.com privacy policy that was archived on 2015-05-08.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150508174827id_/http%3A//www.careerstructure.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the careerstructure.com privacy policy that was archived on 2015-11-09.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151109163531id_/http%3A//www.careerstructure.com/privacy-policy) for the most accurate reproduction.*

 # Privacy policy

+We are updating our Privacy Policy on 1 December.
+To view our new Privacy Policy, please [visit this link.](http://www.careerstructure.com/privacy-policy-dec-2015)

+### Privacy Policy

 At CareerStructure.com we make every effort to comply with our obligations under the 1998 Data Protection Act.
 Additionally, we understand the importance of maintaining the confidentiality of your CV and other information stored about you while using the site.